 Persistent PowerPoint Presentation Problems

-I have provided A/V support to a wide variety of programs and have done countless of my own simple and complex presentations over the years and I think it might be useful to set down in writing some of the issues that come up time after time.
+I have provided A/V support to a wide variety of programs and have done countless of my own simple and complex presentations over the years, and I think it might be useful to set down in writing some of the issues that come up over and over again.
 Perhaps, if I document them, people might be less likely to repeat the errors of the past.

 I will focus here on technical issues.
-Stylistic issues like not burying your head in your notes and reading in a monotone or in that odd, artificial sing-song style many people take on when presenting; or not filling your slides with text; or not reading your slides verbatim; I will leave to others to address.
+Stylistic issues like not burying your head in your notes and reading in a monotone or in that odd, artificial sing-song style many people take on when presenting; or not filling your slides with text; or not reading your slides verbatim; I address that here.

 All of these technical problems, by the way, are preventable if you just do a run through on the equipment that will be used in the presentation.
 If you attend to these issues before hand there will be less last minute fixing required -- or horror of horrors; less likelihood of a presentation being wrecked and sunk on the rocks of technology.

 So, here they are, in no particular order.